Review 19 min read

 What is GrammarlyGO?
 Grammarly’s AI assistant that generates, rewrites, and summarizes text.
 Powered by large language models.
 Useful for quick communications.
 Not designed for long-form SEO content production.

 Does Grammarly do local SEO?
-No. No Google Business Profile management, local content, Google Maps tools, or any SEO-related features.
+No. No Google Business Profile management, local content, Google Maps tools, or any SEO-related features. theStacc includes 30 Google Business Profile posts per month.

 Bottom Line

 For businesses trying to rank on Google, Grammarly solves the wrong problem.
 A perfectly written article that targets no keywords, analyzes no competitors, and publishes to no website generates zero organic traffic.
-SEO requires keyword research, content strategy, optimization, and publishing — none of which Grammarly touches.
+SEO requires keyword research, content strategy, optimization, and publishing.
+None of which Grammarly touches.

 See how theStacc works → Start for $1